micheledallatorre/FusionTable-Map-Template/README.md

+# Test by Michele Dalla Torre
+I forked the project and created this test adding some price filters and a list of all locations.
+You can see the site live at [micheledallatorre.github.io/FusionTable-Map-Template/](http://micheledallatorre.github.io/FusionTable-Map-Template/)

 # Fusion Table Searchable Map Template
 You want to put your data on a searchable, filterable map.
 This is a free, open source template to help you do it.